notsag-dev/htb-lame/README.md

 ------------------------------------------------------------------------------- ----------------------------------------
 ```

-Let's search in metasploit for the first one:
+Let's search on Metasploit for the first one:
 ```
 msf exploit(linux/samba/is_known_pipename) > search samba 3.0.20 | sort -n